 In just about every pantry shelf, probably somewhere near the back, is a bottle of apple cider vinegar.
-This tart vinegary solution has been around for a very long time, and depending on who you ask, seems to be able to cure almost any ailment.
-In the media, it is hailed as able to lower blood sugar, prevent heart disease, whiten your teeth, and even slow the aging process.
+This tart vinegary solution has been around for a very long time, and depending on who you ask, it seems to be able to cure almost any ailment.
+In the media, it is hailed to lower blood sugar, prevent heart disease, whiten your teeth, and even slow the aging process.

 In this video, Dustin Moore discusses the facts and fiction of apple cider vinegar.

 Apple cider vinegar is a flavored vinegar that is crafted from fermenting apple juice with bacteria and yeast.
 The apple juice is mixed with a yeast that turns most of the sugars into alcohol.
 Then, a special bacteria is added which converts all of the alcohol into vinegar, resulting in a distinctly sweet yet tart solution that has a faint apple taste.

 Nutritionally, this vinegar has less than 5 calories per tablespoon.
 It does contain calcium and potassium, but only a few milligrams per serving.
 This is not enough to contribute much to your daily intake.